 Future plans for the Geographical Association include sponsoring a student tutoring program in the Geography Department; sponsoring a "Geography Bee" at a local elementary school; reactivating the University's chapter of Gamma Theta Upsilon, an academic honor society for Geography; and much more!

-The Geographical Association meets each Wednesday at 1:30 pm in the Geography Seminar Room, Hemenway 231, during the school year.
+The Geographical Association meets the first and third Wednesday of every month at 1:30 pm in the Geography Seminar Room, Hemenway 231, during the school year.
 For more information please contact the Association's faculty advisor:

 Dr. Judith Otto